June 1, 2021

 On the other hand, for warm-season grasses, such as centipede and bermudagrass, the seeding process should happen at least a month before the first snow of the season.

-#2 Choosing The Right Seed
+#2 Choosing The Right Grass Seeds

 #3 Prepare The Soil & Area

-It, most certainly, is challenging to grow grass on hard dirt.
-Thus, you will benefit significantly from spending some time on your soil.
-To start with, make sure to remove all large rocks and debris that might obstruct the movement of water and nutrients to the seed.
-After this is done, use a tiller to loosen the soil.
-Do not stop until the dirt has broken down into pea-sized particles.
+- To start with, make sure to remove all large rocks and debris that might obstruct the movement of water and nutrients to the seed.

 #4 Work on Soil Quality